arturo-lang/arturo/docs/wiki/Library-‣-Core.md

 #### Description

-Execute action until the given condition is true
+Execute action until the given condition is not false or null

 #### Usage